 Build a Whatsapp like Messaging App with Contus Fly

 Having discussed the technicalities of WhatsApp it is time to shift gears over analyzing the possibilities of creating a whatsApp alternative.
-There are plenty of messaging applications in the market that appear to be perfect WhatsApp clones.
+There are plenty of secure messaging app in the market that appear to be perfect WhatsApp clones.
 The reality is many of the attempts of building WhatsApp like apps are failing because they do not follow the technical aspects.

 Well, if we take such apps as an example, it might be quite difficult to understand as they are completely built products.
 Instead a ready made solution that can help in creating a WhatsApp clone app would be a better learning material.

-Contus Fly is a framework that catalyses the build a chat application.
-Contus Fly can be used to develop WhatsApp clone app for Android, iOS and Website platforms as it has the SDK ready for these widely preferred mobile operating systems.
+Contus Fly is a framework that catalyses the build a chat platform.
+Contus Fly can be used to develop WhatsApp clone app for Android app, iOS and Website platforms as it has the SDK ready for these widely preferred mobile operating systems.
 Since native coding has been used by Contus Fly to achieve better speed, it can be handy in developing a WhatsApp like native app.

 Framework & Architecture of Contus Fly

 Ejabberd, the open source Jabber server has been customized by Contus Fly to improve operational efficiency.
 The XMPP protocol has also been customized to speedup signing in and re-signing in sessions.
 To protect the app from DDOS attacks and to prevent account spoofing, this mobile chat app solution has been encrypted with HMAC.

 Mnesia and MySQL